sonnguyen89/wildolivewholesale/wp-content/plugins/woo-cart-abandonment-recovery/readme.txt

 4. General settings for Email, Webhook (Coupon Code), GDPR

 == Changelog ==
+= Version 1.2.2 - Tuesday, 12th November 2019 =
+* Fix: Duplicate order issue for variation products.

+= Version 1.2.1 - Tuesday, 5th November 2019 =
+* New: Added delete option for used & expired coupons which will be created now onwards.
+* Fix: Sometimes order status remains "abandoned" for initially failed orders.
+* Fix: Strings updated for translation.

+= Version 1.2.0 - Monday, 14th October 2019 =
+* New: Added support for PPOM products.
+* Improvement: Added email activate toggle button on grid.
+* Improvement: Added notice on the checkout page for test emails.
+* Fix: Zero-value orders getting tracked.
+* Fix: Disable tracking for the custom user roles.

 = Version 1.1.9 - Thursday, 19th September 2019 =
 * New: Option added to ignore users from cart abandonment process.
 * New: Filter added to customize the styling of email template table.